Advice when Making a Will

 Advance decisions refusing life-sustaining treatment will need to:

-* be signed and witnessed (it can be signed by someone else at the persons direction – the witness is to confirm the signature not the content of the advance directive)
+* be signed, witnessed and dated (it can be signed by someone else at the person’s direction – the witness is to confirm the signature not the content of the advance directive)

 * include an express statement that the decision stands ‘even if life is at risk’